-The new facilities will include science laboratories, design and technology facilities, art rooms, classrooms, new dining room, learning resources centre, sixth form centre, a four court sports hall and an activity studio.
+The new facilities will include state of the art science laboratories, design and technology facilities, art rooms, classrooms, new dining room, learning resources centre, sixth form centre, a four court sports hall and an activity studio.
 Every single teaching space will benefit from new and high quality ICT equipment.
 The front of the new building will be some 65 metres further back from the road and reducing the impact on the local community has been a key element in the exterior design and landscaping.
 Every single element of the new school has been carefully considered and meticulously planned.

 The plans for the new school buildings (Presentation from Public Consultation September 2019) can be seen in the document folder at the bottom of this page.